SingaporeSpecial Educational Needs

 For me, I would tell you one thing—it simply means "no one is left behind."

-• Children with learning and/or behaviour problems,
+• Children with learning and/or behaviour challenges,

 • Children with physical disabilities or sensory impairments, and

-• Children who are intellectually gifted
+• Children who are intellectually gifted.

 Their exceptionality ...